discord/access/README.md

 ### Google Cloud CloudSQL Configuration

-If you want to use the CloudSQL Python Connector, set the following variables in your `.env-production` file
+If you want to use the CloudSQL Python Connector, set the following variables in your `.env.production` file

 ```
 CLOUDSQL_CONNECTION_NAME=<YOUR_CLOUDSQL_CONNECTION_NAME> # For example, "project:region:instance-name"